Alfresco/docs-alfresco/content-services/latest/develop/share-ext-points/overview.md

 To fully understand the extension points it is a good idea to first read through the
 [Share Architecture]({% link content-services/latest/develop/software-architecture.md %}#sharearchitecture) section.

+Also, you should get familiar with the [Alfresco SDK]({% link content-services/latest/develop/sdk.md %}) as it is the recommended way of developing Share extensions.

 The Share extension points can be grouped into three different categories:

 * **Declarative** - XML configuration that requires no coding